OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ## Writing the exchange contract

 In order to transfer an amount of tokens every time it receives ETH, our exchange contract will need to store the token contract address and the exchange rate in its state.
-We will set these two values during initialization, when we create the instance with `zos create`.
+We will set these two values during initialization, when we create the instance with `openzeppelin create`.

 In order to support contract upgrades, ZeppelinOS [does not allow the usage of Solidity's `constructor`s](pattern#the-constructor-caveat).
 Instead, we need to use _initializers_.
 An initializer is just a regular Solidity function, with an additional check to ensure that it can be called only once.
 To make coding initializers easy, ZeppelinOS provides a base `Initializable` contract, that includes an `initializer` modifier that takes care of this.
 You will first need to install the package that provides that contract: